What is oolong tea? Oolong or Wu-long means Black Dragon tea in Mandarin.

 It has been said that it refers to the shape of oolong teas which resemble the silhouette of the mystical Chinese Dragon.
 They are mainly manufactured in China and Taiwan provinces.
 The latter is known as Formosa in tea terminology.
 Those teas are generally referred to as semi-fermented teas: they are partially oxidized between 20 and 80%.
-Oolongs teas have a fresh and smoother taste than black teas and less grassy than green teas.
+So, what is oolong tea?
+Oolong tea has a fresh and smoother taste than black tea and less grassy than green tea.
 The leaves must not be picked too soon and the production process must begin immediately after plucking.
 Leaves are first wilted in sunlight and shaken in bamboo baskets to softly bruise the edge of the leaves.
 Then they are spread out to dry until the surface of the leaves turns lightly yellow.
 This fermentation last 1-2 hours and it is stopped by firing.

 Wulong teas have been highly revered in China for centuries.
 Fujian is the home of most of Chinese Oolong which grown in the Wuyi Shan region in north-western Fujian.
 It is an area of rocky limestone peaks, winding rivers and lush vegetation.
 The tea bushes are grown at high altitude and they are shaded by clouds and mist.
 The best known Chinese Oolong include Ti Kuan Yin and Da Hong Pao (Royal Red Robe).
 The last is known as a “rock-oolong tea” as it grows in the rocky crags of the Wuyi Shan area.